LexiestLeszek/namegen/README.md

 # Two main methods:
 **train("dataset_name.txt"):**
 Loads a dataset of names from a file named 'names.txt', processes the data, tokenizes the data by splitting it using each new line as separator.
 Creates and trains character-level RNN model using PyTorch, storing it in the self.fourgrams variable.
-During training, we use stoi to convert characters to indeces and save them into self.fourgrams.
+During training, we use char_to_ind to convert characters to indeces and save them into self.fourgrams.

 **generate_names(num_names=1):**
 Takes number of names as argument and generates a number of new sequences of characters (names) using the trained model.
-During generation, we use itos to convert indeces back to the characters and generate letters for the name.
+During generation, we use ind_to_char to convert indeces back to the characters and generate letters for the name.

 # How to run
 Open the terminal an type: